The prompting techniques that survived the model upgrades — structured output, chain-of-thought, few-shot, and what to stop doing.

 You will know which prompting techniques still matter in 2026, which ones the models outgrew, and how to get maximum quality from any frontier model.

 TL;DR: Most prompt engineering advice from 2024 is obsolete.
-Models got better at following instructions — so tricks that compensated for weak instruction-following are now unnecessary.
+Models got better at following instructions, so tricks that compensated for weak instruction-following are now noise.
 What still works: structured output schemas, role-specific system prompts, few-shot examples for novel formats, and explicit constraint lists.
-What died: "think step by step" (models do this by default now), "you are an expert" (models already are), and elaborate persona backstories.
+What died: blanket "think step by step" (frontier models reason by default, and reasoning models like Claude Opus 4.8 and GPT-5.5 do it internally), "you are an expert" (models already are), and elaborate persona backstories.
 This is what actually moves the needle in 2026.

-Between mid-2024 and early 2026, frontier models went through a qualitative shift that most prompt engineering guides haven't caught up with.
+Between mid-2024 and mid-2026, frontier models went through a qualitative shift that most prompt engineering guides haven't caught up with.

 The shift isn't just raw capability.
 It's instruction-following fidelity.
 The gap between what you ask for and what you get closed significantly.
 Earlier models needed prompting tricks to approximate good behavior.
-Current models follow explicit instructions with high fidelity — which means tricks that compensated for poor instruction-following became noise.
+Current models — Claude Opus 4.8, GPT-5.5, Gemini 3.1 Pro — follow explicit instructions with high fidelity, which means tricks that compensated for poor instruction-following became noise.

-Here's the concrete change: in 2024, you had to work around the model's tendencies.
+Here's the concrete change.
+In 2024, you had to work around the model's tendencies.
 In 2026, you can write down exactly what you want and get it.
 That sounds simple.
-The implication is not simple: every piece of advice built around compensating for a model's bad defaults is now obsolete.
+The implication is not: every piece of advice built around compensating for a model's bad defaults is now obsolete.

 I run a 74-prompt library at frankx.ai/prompt-library that I maintain actively.
 When I started it in early 2024, about 60% of the prompts included compensatory language — tricks to get the model to behave.
 Today, those prompts are the weakest ones in the library.
-The best-performing prompts are the ones that are simply precise and explicit, with no tricks at all.
+The best performers are the ones that are simply precise and explicit, with no tricks at all.

 That's what this article covers: what changed, what survived, and what to stop doing.